 My favorite part about this cupcake?
 Other than the flavor and the aroma of the chai spices?
 The whipped cream topping.
 It looks like these cupcakes are wearing hats made of billowy clouds.
 Sounds fancy but looks rustic, though thanks to Pinterest, I’m pretty sure rustic is now fancy.
 Either way, the topping is very fuss-free.

 Let’s talk a little more about this whipped cream “frosting”

 I’m using the word “frosting” very loosely because this is basically just lightly sweetened whipped cream that I’m using as a frosting.
 I should probably just call this a “topping,” but then what would I call the bit of cinnamon and cardamom sprinkled on top of the topping?
 Er, on top of the frosting?
 The topping on top of the frosting.

 You can use heavy cream or coconut cream if you’re dairy-free.

 Whipped cream + chai cupcakes are meant to be.
 They are food soulmates.
-An unlikely pair but once you eat them together, you realize it’s the only way.
-Know that if you skip the cream, you are denying true love.Print
+An unlikely pair, but once you eat them together, you realize it’s the only way.
+Know that if you skip the cream, you deny true love.Print

 - ½ cup coconut flour